Vivekmohole/devops-masterclass-docker/Module-09_Ansible/01-Introducing_Ansible/Readme.md

 - Ansible is an open source community project sponsored by Red Hat | Developed by <b>Michael DeHaan</b>
 - Ansible is a powerful tool which can be used for automating IT tasks (e.g. software installation, configuring servers, deploying apps etc)
-- Ansible is agentless, relying on temporary remote connections via SSH/WinRM
+- Ansible is _agentless_, relying on temporary remote connections via SSH/WinRM
 - Red Hat acquired Ansible in October 2015
 - [Ansible GitHub repository](github.com/ansible/ansible.git)
 - [Ansible Official Website](www.ansible.com)
+- Code for Ansible is written in YAML (http://yaml.org/), which stands for _YAML Ain't Markup Language_.

 ## What can you automate with Ansible ?